Cyber-Mario1979/AI_SYSTEM_BUILDER/ROADMAP_ADDENDUM_08_PHASE_7_DETAILED_CHECKPOINT_LADDER.md

 - validation and milestone/phase-level UAT evidence exists
 - no unresolved Phase 7 blocker remains

-## Active checkpoint after this addendum
+## Historical checkpoint at addendum adoption

-After this addendum is applied and tracker is updated, the exact next unfinished checkpoint is:
+When this addendum was first applied and the tracker was initially updated, the exact next unfinished checkpoint was:

 `M19.1` — API boundary foundation

+The live current checkpoint is recorded in `PROGRESS_TRACKER.md`.

 ## Exit condition for this addendum